DLEllis07/Weather-Dashboard/README.md

 # Weather-Dashboard
-A simple program that allows the user to look up today's weather as well as the 5-day forecast
+This is a simple program that allows the user to look up the weather information for any location that they search for.
+Once the location is pulled up, the user will be able to see the 5-day forecast and the humidity for that specific location.
+Once the user has looked up a location, that specific location will be saved into their search history

 # USER STORY